 The Points Guy is your one-stop shop to maximize frequent flier miles and credit card points.
 As laid out in this New Yorker piece, Brian Kelly (aka The Points Guy) made a career finding different ways to make travel more efficient and affordable.
 His site expanded from just churning out credit card advice to travelers to offering a robust selection of news, reviews, and flight deals.

-Stories to read right now: Air India Makes Everyone a Vegetarian on Domestic Routes and Post-Electronics Ban: What to Expect Before Boarding a Flight to the US
+Stories to read right now: Air India Makes Everyone a Vegetarian on Domestic Routes and US-Bound Flights Will Have Stricter Passenger Screening Requirements

 Come for the news, stay for the comments section.
 USA Today Travel functions like the travel section in your newspaper on steroids, providing readers with in-depth travel news from all over the world.
 Read up on airline drama, hotel updates for business travelers, restaurant openings and travel itineraries.
 If you’re a news junkie, you’ll find content for days.